Don’t see the answer to your question or need more support? We’re here to help!

 You can use markers with the Finch in SO many different ways!
 From drawing shapes, to graphing linear equations, the possibilities are endless and you can even purchase drawing and math mats for this purpose!
 Check out this video of the Finch drawing a fractal!

-The motors cannot run using only the micro:bit power, so a battery pack is needed for the motors to operate.
+The servos require more power to function.
+While you may be able to power LEDs with the micro:bit plugged into the computer, a battery pack is needed for the servos to operate.
 Which leads me to a very important question: Is the power on the battery pack turned on?
-You laugh, but I – Amanda Gray, Educator Success Specialist for BirdBrain Technologies – once spent almost 25 minutes scouring the website and rewriting my code ONLY to then realize I never turned on the battery pack.
-You will know your Bit is ready to run a motor when your controller’s orange power light and the green status light are shining bright!
+You laugh, but I – Amanda Gray, Learning Experience Coordinator for BirdBrain Technologies – once spent almost 25 minutes scouring the website and rewriting my code ONLY to then realize I never turned the battery pack on.

 The two most common reasons your components may not be working properly are: the components are plugged in incorrectly and the code is not built correctly.